Preserve Our Sanctuary

 Support The Ann Norton Sculpture Gardens

-- Magnificent two-acre urban sanctuary along the Intracoastal Waterway in West Palm Beach featuring one of the largest collections of rare palms and cycads in the country
+- Magnificent two-acre urban sanctuary along the Intracoastal Waterway in West Palm Beach featuring one of the largest rare palm and cycad collections in Florida.

 - Nine monumental sculptures by Ann Weaver Norton (1905-1982) showcased throughout the expansive gardens

 - Nationally registered house and exhibition galleries with the artist studio displaying original works in bronze, cedar and plaster

 - Over 15,000 Title One students served each year with twelve interactive cultural and educational programs